Hollyoaks Favourites

-Hollyoaks Favourites is a British television series that began airing on E4 from 29 March 2020.
-The series shows past episodes of Channel 4 soap opera Hollyoaks, and was launched as a response to production on Hollyoaks being suspended due to the COVID-19 pandemic, in order to fill the slot of new episodes.
-The series will conclude on 15 January 2021, when the series returns to transmitting five weekly episodes.
+Hollyoaks Favourites is a British television series that aired on E4 from 29 March 2020 to 15 January 2021.
+The series shows past episodes of Channel 4 soap opera Hollyoaks and was launched as a response to production on Hollyoaks being suspended due to the COVID-19 pandemic, in order to fill the slot of new episodes.
+The series concluded on 15 January 2021, when the series returned to transmitting five weekly episodes.

 Production

 On 22 March 2020, Channel 4 suspended production and filming of Hollyoaks due to the COVID-19 pandemic.
 A decision was made to air classic episodes from 30 March, new episodes being broadcast was reduced from five to three, airing on Monday, Tuesday and Wednesday.
 However, on 6 April, this was reduced again from three to two, airing Monday and Tuesday.

 The slots were known as Hollyoaks Favourites and each show is presented by a cast member that their character was key to the episode.
-Once there are enough episodes of Hollyoaks filmed, Hollyoaks Favourites will be replaced by Hollyoaks as it was intended to be a stopgap during the pandemic.
+Once there were enough episodes of Hollyoaks filmed, Hollyoaks Favourites was replaced by Hollyoaks as it was intended to be a stopgap during the pandemic.
 In July 2020, Hollyoaks Favourites was replaced by Hollyoaks@25, a series that explores moments from the first 25 years of the soap.